rzarajczyk/rzarajczyk.github.io/ubuntu-logitech-mx-vertical.md

 In my case I find it most useful to open an `Activities` screen, which shows all open windows.
 In fact Ubuntu will show `Activities` by default as a reaction to pressing the _Super_ key on the keyboard, so our job is in fact to emulate _Super_ key press.

-First of all, we must switch Ubuntu to use _X.org_ instead of _Wayland_ as a display server.
-The following description is based on this thread: https://askubuntu.com/a/1354342

 #### Wayland version (preffered)
-If you're using Wayland as a display manager - which is probably the case, as Wayland is a default display manager in Ubuntu 22.04 - you need to install the `ydotool` tool. **Do not install if using apt**, it's outdated!
-Instead, use the following instruction: https://askubuntu.com/a/1413830
+If you're using Wayland as a display manager - which is probably the case, as Wayland is a default display manager in Ubuntu 22.04 - you need to install the `ydotool` tool. **Do not install if using apt**, it's outdated (as of November 2022)!
+Instead, use the following instruction: [https://askubuntu.com/a/1413830](https://askubuntu.com/a/1413830)

 Then you can emulate pressing _Super_ (aka _Win_) key using the following command
 ```shell